 About Particle Physics Experiment

 University of Edinburgh researchers collaborate on two experiments at the LHC: ATLAS and LHCb.
-We are looking for exceptional PhD students to work on these two experimental projects.
-We also have projects on detector development (for the LHC and beyond), on LHC data storage and distributed computing, and projects in collaboration with our theoretical colleagues on understanding LHC physics.
+We also have projects on Dark Matter, Neutrinos, detector development (for the LHC and beyond), and projects in collaboration with our theoretical colleagues on understanding LHC physics.
+We are looking for exceptional PhD students to work on any of these experimental projects.

-We offer fully-funded STFC studentships (for UK nationals and UK-based students only), SUPA studentships and University of Edinburgh Principal's Career Development PhD Scholarships (for any nationality).
-We welcome applicants who already hold a scholarship, and also to students who wish to apply for a PhD place in conjunction with a scholarship application.
-Most projects include the opportunity for a fully-funded long-term attachment to CERN for up to 18 months.
+We offer fully-funded places through both STFC studentships and University of Edinburgh Doctoral College Scholarships (for any nationality).
+We welcome applicants who already hold a scholarship, and also to students who wish to apply for a PhD place in conjunction with a scholarship application (for example: The Bell-Burnell graduate fund, The Carnegie Foundation, and The Chinese Scholarship Council).
+Most projects include the opportunity for a fully-funded long-term attachment to an experimental site (including CERN, Fermilab, and Sanford Lab) for up to 12 months.

 - High energy frontier physics at ATLAS